Being an expat can be lonely at the best of times. At the worst of times, it can become insurmountable.

 Studies show that the kind of loneliness experienced by expats is a particular kind of loneliness linked to non-belonging in the most proximal group.
 Over time this state of loneliness can develop into more debilitation conditions such as acute sadness, hopelessness and in some cases anxiety and depression.

-It would be of preventive value for the organisations employing expats, to be mindful of the amplifying effect of covid-19 on expat loneliness.
-When working with business and individuals, daily psychological safety in the workplace is often a focus area.
-Therefore, it is of high relevance to consider the impact on individuals when the social landscape of work becomes the only social landscape in which to create human connections.
+It would be of preventive value for the organisations employing expats, to be mindful of the possible loneliness that expats can experience.
+In my work with individuals and business a like, it is clear that daily psychological safety in the workplace is an area which greatly impact general mental health.
+Therefore, it is of high relevance to consider the effect on individuals when the social landscape of work becomes the only social landscape in which to create human connections.